What is a Rake on a Roof and Explanation about It

 How to Install Drip Edge on Rake of Roof

-Now that you’re getting the hang of what is a rake on a roof and the details of it, you might as well learn how to install drip edge on the boards.
+Now that you’re getting the hang of what a rake on a roof and the details of it, you might as well learn how to install drip edge on the boards.
 This is the step-by-step guide for you to follow.

 How to Install Drip Edge on Rake of Roof